AzimovIz/WP_Linux/README.md

   shares one cursor position across every output it draws to, unlike `render-server` which tracks each monitor's project and cursor independently.
+- The GNOME adapter (`adapters/gnome`) is new and experimental -- see [adapters/gnome/README.md](adapters/gnome/README.md) for its full list of known issues (no aspect-ratio-correct cropping, frames round-trip through a temp file, `metadata.json` needs a version bump on every new GNOME release, the Overview workspace preview integration is best-effort and can silently stop working, and more).

 ## License